 “It’s more of a lifestyle than a job.
 If you can handle it, then it’s for you.”
 How many jobs out there can also make this claim?
 Too many, I suppose -- they claim your every waking hour and demand nothing less than your soul.
 This is an insightful piece.
 Thank you.

 The most malevolent factor confronting airline workers is that they are under the much despised, anti-democratic, anti-worker 1926 Railroad Act.
 Designed to suppress strikes, that piece of reactionary malfeasance forges a link between those two industries.
-I wish that every time either walked off the job, the went on strike in sympathy.
+I wish that every time either walked off the job, the other went on strike in sympathy.

 I mentioned this to a head flight attendant years ago as she was venting at Walgreens.
 She about dropped her teeth when I denied being an airline employee.
 ‘Who ARE you,’ she gasped?!
 I suggested she think of me as a very amateurish labour historian.